usmcamp0811/dotfiles/packages/scripts/vault-scripts/README.md

 1. `system-check <system-name>` to validate that all required Vault paths and fields exist.
 2. Proceed with the deployment if the check passes.

+#### Scenario 5: Recovering or Rejoining a Vault Raft Cluster

+1. If the Vault Raft cluster requires recovery, use `raft-recovery` to recover a single node.
+2. If a node needs to rejoin the cluster, use `delete-rejoin-raft` to reset and rejoin it.

 ---